phhpro/atomchat/README.md

 ### Logging

 The only logging applies to the chat history.
 The script can create either daily logs or one continously growing endless log.
-Additional options exist to set a maximum size, low-size warning trigger, and to auto-reset the log.
-Downloaded logs maintain all formatting -- no styles though -- and can be viewed offline with any HTML capable application.
+Additional options exist to set maximum size and auto-reset.
+Downloaded logs maintain all formatting; no styles though; and can be viewed offline with any HTML capable application.
 The default are unmetered daily logs.

 ### Emojis